MusicAtlas/musicatlas/README.md

   - Website - https://musicatlas.github.io
   - Screencast - https://youtu.be/afVEXWe9Xfg

+##Important Notice

+The application first requires you to accept SSL certificate.
+For that initially when you open the website link, open console and click on the db03.cs.utah.edu link and accept the certificate.
+Once this is done the rest will work smoothly.

 ##Source Files

 The source files are placed in the docs folder.
 Each different type of file is present in a subdirectory public. e.g. public/js conatins javascript files.